- you cannot make the contract subject to conditions (eg getting finance) and

 - You can make an offer through an agent before the auction if the seller has agreed to consider pre-auction offers.

 - Your offer will usually be in the form of a signed contract and the negotiation process is the same as buying by private sale.

 - the auction will be conducted according to the auction rules

-- the rules prohibit bids being accepted after the fall of the hammer
+- the rules prohibit the auctioneer accepting bids after the fall of the hammer

 - bidders will be identified on request

-- it is illegal to make a false bid, hinder another bidder or in anyway intentionally disrupt an auction and there are substantial fines that apply
+- it is illegal to make a false bid, hinder another bidder or in anyway intentionally disrupt an auction (substantial fines that apply)

 - if there will be vendor or co-owner bids